-In great demand as a recitalist, concerto soloist and chamber musician, John Paul Ekins has given performances throughout the UK and Northern Ireland, and overseas in Azerbaijan, the Czech Republic, France, Germany, Italy, Kuwait, Norway, Poland, Romania, Spain and Switzerland.
-He has been broadcast on the BBC, on Romanian national television and radio, and on Polish television.
-Studying first with Judith Chapple, then with James Lisney at Royal College of Music Junior Department, in 2009 he graduated from the RCM Senior Department with First Class Honours, having studied with John Barstow.
-In the same year, he was awarded the James Anthony Horne Scholarship by the Guildhall School of Music and Drama to study with Charles Owen, graduating from there with Master’s of Performance (Distinction) in 2011.
-He was the recipient of a Music Education Award from the Musicians Benevolent Fund, and receives generous support from Making Music, The Concordia Foundation, The Razumovsky Trust and The Keyboard Charitable Trust.
+In demand as a recitalist, concerto soloist and chamber musician, John Paul Ekins has given performances throughout the UK and Northern Ireland, and overseas in the Czech Republic, France, Germany, Italy, Kuwait, Norway, Poland, Romania, Spain and Switzerland, and he has been broadcast on the BBC, on Romanian national television and radio, and on Polish television.
+He gained First Class Honours from the Royal College of Music and a Distinction in Master of Performance as a scholar at the Guildhall School of Music and Drama, where he studied with John Barstow and Charles Owen respectively.
+He was the recipient of a Music Education Award from the Musicians Benevolent Fund, and received generous support from Making Music, The Concordia Foundation, The Razumovsky Trust and The Keyboard Charitable Trust.

-Educational and outreach work is enormously important to John Paul too, and he has given workshops and masterclass-recitals with great success in the UK.
-He was recently appointed as piano teacher at St. Paul’s School, London.
+Educational and outreach work is enormously important to John Paul, and he has given workshops and masterclass-recitals with great success in the UK.
+For many years he was visiting piano teacher at St. Paul’s School, London from 2013-2020.

-John Paul has been particularly honoured to be presented to Her Majesty The Queen and His Royal Highness The Prince Philip at a Reception for Young Performers at Buckingham Palace.
+John Paul was particularly honoured to be presented to Her late Majesty The Queen and His Royal Highness The Prince Philip at a Reception for Young Performers at Buckingham Palace.